 The Need for an Integrated Approach to Resource Management

 COVID-19 has produced tremendous dislocation across every component of the not-for-profit healthcare business model.
 Hopefully, we are headed toward recovery, but it is likely that disruptions of varying severity will continue to flare up and that it will be a while before we find a “new normal.”
 In this challenging time, executives and boards need to consider a management framework that allows them to integrate the deployment of every available resource in order to find the right balance between return, growth, and risk.
 In periods of relative business model stability, fragmented decision-making and resource deployment can be tolerated.
-But in periods of dislocation—especially periods as fundamentally disrupted as what we are experiencing now—success may require relentless integration.
+But in periods of dislocation—especially periods as fundamentally disrupted as what we are experiencing now—success requires relentless integration.
 This is true regardless of the size of the organization, its complexity, or even how it defines success.

 Strategic Resource Allocation: An Integrated Healthcare Management Framework